clblamires/ninesjournal/_posts/2020-03-22-fallen-fairy.md

 layout: post
 title: The Fallen Fairy
 date: 2020-03-22T23:00:00.545Z
-recorded: 'Mar 22, 2020'
+recorded: Mar 22, 2020
 episode: 15
 adventure: calatia
-summary: >-
-  The pirates give chase as the sentinels free Il and try to escape.
+summary: The pirates give chase as the sentinels free Il and try to escape.
 They learn more about Il as they travel to the Knight's Academy, eager to put distance between them and the House of Pirates
+image: fairy
 levelup: true
-image: fairy
 ---
 The sentinels crossed the bridge to Brynn’s Tower, seeing an ornate and gaudy golden throne with a steel cage next to it.
 The dull purple glow of Il came from the cage, but Il was not moving or making any sound.
 Gongu and Zedeki stepped inside and looked around, but there was no sign of Brynn, Carrock, or any other pirates.
-Apart from Il, no sounds came from the tower.
+Apart from Il, there was nothing else in the tower.

 Ophinia, still bleeding, helped Namika set up the entire supply of bombs they purchased in Kanalet on the bridge.
 They stepped back and Nami helped Ophinia into the tower.
 Zedeki came out and flew down to the water below the tower.
 He whispered to the sea life and a group of fish gathered.